Skip to main content

 DISTRIBUTED BY HASH(user_id) BUCKETS 10;

-3. Creating the Routine Load job
+3. Create the Routine Load import job:

 CREATE ROUTINE LOAD testdb.example_routine_load_json ON test_routineload_tbl